Aiden2244/beatGenerator-4/README.txt

 use the program.

     DOWNLOAD AND RUN
-    1. Download the repository "beatgenerator-4" from GitHub and move the folder called "beatGenerator-4" into your "Downloads" folder (it should go there by default).
+    1. Download the repository "beatgenerator-4" as a zip file from GitHub and open it.
+        It should produce a folder called "beatGenerator-4-master", which you should move into your "Downloads" folder (it should go there by default).

-    2. In the "beatGenerator-4" folder, there will be a file called "Python Beat Generator" which will run the program if you click on it.
+    2. In the "beatGenerator-4-master" folder, there will be a file called "Python Beat Generator" which will run the program if you click on it.

-            NOTE: the program will not run unless the folder "beatGenerator-4" is within the "Downloads" folder on your system.
+            NOTE: the program will not run unless the folder "beatGenerator-4-master" is within the "Downloads" folder on your system.

-            (ADVANCED: for those familiar with Bash, all the executable does is run the command "$ python3 ~/Downloads/beatGenerator4" and if you want to move the directory elsewhere you can just edit the path in the exec file)
+            (ADVANCED: for those familiar with Bash, all the executable does is run the command "$ python3 ~/Downloads/beatGenerator4-master" and if you want to move the directory elsewhere you can just edit the path in the exec file)

     3. A window should pop up.
 Press the button that says "Generate Beat."
 It should automatically open up GarageBand to the brand new beat!
 Pressing "Generate Beat" will open both GarageBand